Princesseuh/princesseuh.dev/catalogue/books/ifonawinternightatraveler.md

 ### Quick note regarding the format

 I read the paperback edition and the end of the book isn't padded with empty pages, not even a single one so I often saw parts of the end by accident.
-I wish there would have been a single blank page to avoid this, also there was few printing errors, it kept starting stories and never ending them, so annoying
+I wish there would have been a single blank page to avoid this, also there was few printing errors, it kept starting stories and never ending them, so annoying..